5/14/2025

 speaker

-Hi Alex.
+Hi, Alex.
+Sorry.
+Sorry.
 Alex, my apologies there.
 This is Paul.
 Let me take that one.
 I was muted there talking to myself.
 It was good afternoon.
-It was me who gave the sales cycle increasing from the 60 to 75, previously the 75 to 90 in the last call and no significant changes in CTE and workforce.
+It was me who gave the sales cycle increasing from the 60 to 75, previously the 75 to 90 in the last call, and no significant changes in CT and workforce changes.
 I would say that continues.
-And I'm gonna give you a specific example without being specific to the state.
-I was meeting with one of the largest states in the last three weeks.
-And I would say the uncertainty remains high in the K-12 side of things -a-vis sales cycle and ultimately people spending money.
+And I'm going to give you a specific example without being specific to the state.
+I was meeting with one of the larger states in the last three weeks.
+And I would say, you know, the uncertainty remains high in the K-12 side of things vis-a-vis sales cycle. and ultimately people spending money.
 I think that remains consistent.
-I would say as it relates to CTE and again there's a whole pool of different funds including Perkins, which is one of the bigger ones and workforce development.
-That tends to be a little more focused at the state level.
-Those dollars are flowing.
-So I would say nothing has changed -a-vis our business on the sales cycle side of it.
+I would say as it relates to CTE, and again, there's a whole pool of different funds, including Perkins, which is one of the bigger ones, and workforce development that tends to be a little more focused at the state level, those dollars are flowing.
+So I would say nothing has changed vis-a-vis our business on the sales cycle side of it.
 So I'd say a consistent message.
-Somebody I was speaking to used the phrase deep volatility.
-Now that was a week ago, two weeks ago.
+You know, somebody I was speaking to used the phrase deep volatility.
+Now, that was, you know, a week ago, two weeks ago.
 Seems every week or every couple of days something different happens in the macro world.
-But I think it's gonna take a little longer here for things to really settle in.
-But the trends we discussed in the last call I would say are remaining pretty consistent.
-But I wanna say we're cautiously optimistic here about where things are headed.
+But, you know, I think it's going to take a little longer here for things to really settle in.
+But the trends we discussed yesterday. you know, in the last call, I would say are remaining pretty consistent, but we're, I want to say we're cautiously optimistic here about where things are headed.

 speaker